mlgupta/keyper-docs/source/Installation.md

 For more information about docker data volume, please refer to:
 > [https://docs.docker.com/engine/tutorials/dockervolumes/](https://docs.docker.com/engine/tutorials/dockervolumes/)

 On subsequent starts, keyper checks for the existence of files in /etc/openldap/slapd.d and /var/lib/openldap/openldap-data, and if it finds any files there, it assumes an existing database and starts the slapd service.
-Otherwise, it creates a new ldap database with the password specified via environment variable **LDAP_ADMIN_PASSWORD**.
+Otherwise, it creates a new LDAP database with the password specified via environment variable **LDAP_ADMIN_PASSWORD**.

 ## Services
-Keyper is built using alipne linux as its base.
+Keyper is built using alipne Linux as its base.
 When started, it launches three services:
 * slapd: LDAP server
 * gunicorn: REST API developed using python flask
 * nginx: Frontend Web Application developed using VueJS

 Keyper starts these services using runit init scheme. runit is a cross-platform Unix init scheme with service supervision.
-It fits perfectly within docker container framework keeping the size of container small.
+It fits perfectly within a docker container framework keeping the size of the container small.

 To manage these services, connect to your keyper docker container and issue following commands: